 What’s the best alternative to sandblasting to remove paint?

 The EpiX and KinetiX line of superoxalloy blast abrasive from 10X Engineered Materials is a clean abrasive that will leave a clean substrate free of embedded particles, leaving the surface ready for another coat of paint.
 These blast media are a new class of superoxalloy abrasive, engineered with amorphous, non-crystalline particles that resist breakage and can be reused many times.

 In one customer testimonial, a painting contractor found that the KinetiX 20/40 superoxalloy abrasive immediately cut through about 250 mil of coatings and reported that no other abrasive had been able to remove that many layers.
 Read more here.

-Plus, superoxalloy abrasives can be safer with no free silica, no heavy metals, no crystalline structures, and no beryllium.
+Plus, superoxalloy abrasives can be safer with no free silica and ultra-low dust.

 Currently, KinetiX and EpiX are available from abrasive distributors around the US.
 If you don’t see a distributor near you, contact 10X and we will work with you to get you what you need.
 EpiX abrasive, which is best for precision applications such as powder coating and medical applications, is also available to purchase directly from the 10X Engineered Materials website.